pnxr/docker-armake-minimal/README.md

 Small Dockerimage with the latest version of [Armake] compiled from source master branch.

 # Usage
-Simple example of unpacking a pbo file *mission.pbo* into subfolder *mission* of the current directory with this image:
+Simple example of unpacking a file *mission.pbo* into subfolder *mission* of the current directory:
 ```bash
 docker run -t -v $(pwd):/data -it pnxr/armake-minimal \
 unpack /data/mission.pbo /data/mission
 ```

 See also the [Full Syntax Documentation]

 # Annotations